HFAnalyticsLab/MLTCs_deprivation_and_mortality/README.md

 These scripts were written in R version 4.0.5 and RStudio Version 1.1.383.

+The process to create an analysis dataset from our CPRD sample and clinical codelists, can be found in our project exploring [*MLTC's and mortality in ethnic groups*](https://github.com/HFAnalyticsLab/MLTCs_and_mortality_in_ethnic_groups) and is [**01_Process_data.R**](https://github.com/HFAnalyticsLab/MLTCs_and_mortality_in_ethnic_groups/blob/main/01_Process_data.R)

+There are three R scripts that create variables and then run models to test our hypotheses:
+* 02SES_prepdata.R - Derives variables
+* 03survival_SES_descriptives.R- Creates summary statistics used in the paper
+* 04survival_SES.R- Runs the survival analyses

 The following R packages (available on CRAN) are needed:
 * [**tidyverse**](https://www.tidyverse.org/)
 * [**data.table**](https://cran.r-project.org/web/packages/data.table)